mikachan400/carisurg-portfolio-week1-week12/README.md

 ## ✅ Status

-✅ Week 1 completed
+✅ Week 1 and 2 completed
-⏳ Weeks 2–12 in progress
+⏳ Weeks 3–12 in progress